jolros/unjumbler/README.md

 # unjumbler

-unjumbler is a Clojure library that helps you solve [Jumble](http://en.wikipedia.org/wiki/Jumble) puzzles
+unjumbler is a Clojure library that helps you solve [Jumble](http://en.wikipedia.org/wiki/Jumble) puzzles (and find anagrams in general).

 ## Usage